operate-first/operations/incident-management/incident-management-procedure.md

 3. During the upgrade CC should follow along and record any significant updates in the github issue thread **only**.
 4. After the upgrade CC should send a resolution notice using [this][8] template to all 3 channels from (1).
+5. If there were unexpected issues/bugs encountered during the upgrade then:
+    - Summarise the resolution and cause into a post-mortem comment in the issue.
+    - Add a new label to the issue called `post-mortem`.
+6. Close the issue thread.

 Operations Technician: